dice-dydakt/capdemo/README.md

 Explain if and why you were/were not able to get/increase the value of ``AtomicLong`` in each step on particular nodes.

-### Exercise 2:
+### Exercise 2

-This exercise is similar to Exercise 1, however, in this case we isolate all nodes which causes lack of communication in the cluster.
+This example is similar to Example 1, however, in this case we isolate all nodes which causes lack of communication in the cluster.

 ![img_3.png](images/img_3.png)